 - Photocell or safety beam: You will find these mounted near the bottom of your door track on each side of the door, normally within six inches of the floor.
 The photocell completes the circuit allowing the automatic door to operate.
 If something blocks the light from the photocell or if the photocell malfunctions the opener will typically only work from the inside wall console while holding the button in.
 If the door is closing and the light beam is interrupted, the door will reverse to the full open position until the blockage is cleared.

-- Circuit board or control board: This component is the brains of the operation.
-It receives all of the commands from the remote control, the wall console, the keyless entry and the photocells.
+- Circuit board or control board: This component is the brain of the operation.
+It receives all of the commands from the remote control, the wall console, the keyless entry, and the photocells.

 As with a garage door, there are many additional components that complete your automatic garage door opener system.
 The items mentioned here are some of the most commonly discussed during a call for parts or service.